Organisation-A/Campus-Transportation-Docs/docs/about.md

 ## Testing

-Hello Uhone👋 for testing i would like you to add The pages you've tested How you did it you don't have to be specific, what did u use to test, jest etc code coverage and maybe also add some bit  of a report summary.
+Hello Uhone👋 for testing i would like you to add The pages you've tested How you did it you don't have to be specific,types of tests user acceptane tests, unit test, integration tests idk what did u use to test, jest etc code coverage and maybe also add some bit  of a report summary.